 Have you ever wondered what the national average no-show rate is for your specialty?
 Or what your no-show rate is in comparison?
 If so, this post is for you.
-Patient no-show rates can range anywhere from 5 percent to 30 percent or more.
+Patient no-show rates can range anywhere from 5%–30% or more.
 Here are the averages for some of the most common healthcare specialties as discovered by multiple studies:

 - Dentistry: 15%